-IBC requires an Interagency Agreement, consisting of two parts: Part A and Part B. Within the Interagency Agreement, the "servicing agency" is the IBC's Acquisition Services Directorate and the "requesting agency" refers to the federal client agency.
+The Interior Business Center requires an Interagency Agreement, consisting of two parts: Part A and Part B. Within the Interagency Agreement, the servicing agency is IBC's Acquisition Services Directorate and the requesting agency refers to the federal client agency.

 The Office of Federal Procurement Policy released government-wide guidance on interagency acquisitions with specific requirements for the content and format of Interagency Agreements.
 In accordance with OFPP guidelines, the Interior Business Center developed a standard format for Interagency Agreements.
 This page contains the specific information and templates that are needed to begin the acquisition process with IBC.

 Part A: Contains the general terms and conditions and may cover a single assisted acquisition or serve as an umbrella document to cover multiple assisted acquisitions.